CortexDev-Official/Make-Windows-Better/README.md

 Check Out My Minecraft Modpack "VortexCraft" Available On Modrinth( https://modrinth.com/modpack/vortexcraft )

-The   Minecraft Modpack "Calvin's Survival Experience" It's Now Available On CurseForge ( https://www.curseforge.com/minecraft/modpacks/calvins-survival-experience )
+The   Minecraft Modpack "Calvin's Survival Experience" Available On CurseForge ( https://www.curseforge.com/minecraft/modpacks/calvins-survival-experience )

 "✨The app (MWB) is new, you might see a SmartScreen warning, click Run Anyway to help us build reputation✨"